QR4.3.6 Anti-time

 3. Up to a bandwidth of one quantum process per cycle.

-One channel is then represented by a line through a point, plus a plane cutting the line to represent the polarization it can accept.
-Hence, if two photons with the same polarization enter a point from opposite directions, the same channel can handle both, up to its bandwidth of one quantum process.
-Since one photon is a quantum process spread over many points, light rays in general don’t collide, as physics observes.
+One channel is then represented by a line through a point, plus a plane cutting it to represent the polarization it accepts.
+Hence, if two photons with the same polarization enter a point from opposite directions, one channel can handle both, up to its bandwidth of one quantum process.
+Since each photon is a quantum process spread over many points, light rays in general don’t collide, as is observed, but this approach suggests an exception.

 Figure 4.2.
 Extreme light rays meet head-on on an axis